EDTTool/EDTT/docs/EDTT_framework_Babblesim.md

 ```

 The radio simulation is configured with the simulation name “Test” (-s=Test).
 It is told to host three devices (-D=3).
-And the simulation length is set to 5 seconds (-sim_length=5e6).
+The simulation length is set to 5 seconds (-sim_length=5e6).
+And it is told to disable cached writes for the dump files (-dump_imm).

 The three applications are started.
 Beginning with the EDTT bridge.
 The EDTT bridge is handed the name of the simulation “Test” (-s=Test), its own device identifier (-d=0), the number of DUTs to service (-D=2) and the device identifiers for the two DUTs (-dev0=1 and –dev1=2).